 Despite sustained economic growth in Australia, inequality persists and the gap between the rich and the poor is widening.
 Unemployment and underemployment are increasing.
 Factors such as age, gender, disability or ill-health, and ethnic background may affect pathways into and in and out of work.
 People who rely on low wages or income support can struggle to make ends meet.

 Our research and policy work examines the links between the changing nature of work, social and economic policy, inequality and insecurity.
-We study the current and future impacts for those groups in society that are more likely than others to experience poverty and social exclusion.
+We study the current and future impacts for those groups in society, including recent migrants, that are more likely than others to experience poverty and social exclusion.
 Our work informs the development of policies and programs to address the growing differences in employment opportunity and economic security.

 Enhancing employment services for mature-age jobseekersExisting policy responses to workforce age discrimination tend to focus on the role of employers.
 This research project by contrast focuses on employment services.